 Numerous entities enforce federal drug trafficking laws, including the Drug Enforcement Agency (DEA), Federal Bureau of Investigation (FBI), Immigration and Customs Enforcement (ICE), numerous multi-jurisdictional drug enforcement task forces in the state of Michigan, and other state and local law enforcement agencies.

 How to Fight a Cocaine Possession Charge

 The main way to attack a cocaine possession charge is to challenge the validity of a search warrant.
-A search warrant must include all information and be sworn to under oath, and the information in the Affidavit must have been obtained legally.
+A search warrant must include all information and be sworn to under oath, and the information in the affidavit must have been obtained legally.

 Felony Cocaine Possession Lawyers in Michigan

 Possession of cocaine is a felony and because of Michigan’s strict drug laws, you can be found guilty of cocaine possession without having it on your person.
-Cocaine possession can be charged if it is found in your vehicle, your home, your workplace, or even in close proximity to you in a public place.
+Cocaine possession can be charged if it’s found in your vehicle, your home, your workplace, or even in close proximity to you in a public place.
 This is why you need an experienced criminal defense lawyer on your side to fight your cocaine possession charge.